-For example, the mind views the image of a tree, a lake, and the wind objectively as separate ideas, while the heart is tuned into the energy of these elements, via the electromagnetic field, as a whole.
-The mind works with hard data on a physical level, while the heart works with subtle energy on a spiritual level.
+For example, the mind sees a tree, a lake, and the wind objectively as separate ideas/concepts, while the heart reads the energy from its environment, via the electromagnetic field, as a whole.
+The mind works with hard data (sensory stimuli) on a physical level, while the heart works with subtle energy (intuition) on a spiritual level.

 Research from the Institute of HeartMath shows how the nervous system acts as an antenna, which is tuned to and responds to the magnetic fields produced by one’s own heart and the hearts of other individuals.
 Evidence now supports the perspective that a subtle yet influential electromagnetic or “energetic” communication system via the heart operates just below our conscious level of awareness.

-When the mind is clear and the heart is calm, it’s easier for the heart to process new energy from its environment and relay that info to the mind as intuition.
+When the mind is clear of thoughts and the heart is calm emotionally (emotions = energy in motion), it’s easier for the heart to process new energy from its environment and translate it to the mind as intuition.
 Intuition is not a glorified psychic ability, it is learning how to translate the intelligence coming from our heart to our conscious mind.

 Separation vs. Unity Based Paradigm